skgbanga/skgbanga.github.io/_posts/2016-11-13-which-core.markdown

 ---
 I am currently reading Anthony Williams' [C++ Concurrency in Action][book] these days.
 While trying to analyze the comparative performance of various read write (shared) mutexes, a friend recommended to bind the threads to specific cores on the machine.
-It turns out a very loaded statement.
+It turns out to be a very loaded statement.
 If you do `lscpu -e` on your linux box, you are going to see output similar to this:

 ```